ghemanth15/College-Infrastructure-Management-System/README.md

 ```sh
 python -m venv venv
 ```
-I've also downloaded pgAdmin v4 for viewing te database.
+I've also downloaded pgAdmin v4 for viewing the database.
 ### The project can be run by using the following command
 ```sh
 python manage.py runserver